polyaxon/polyaxon/docs/integrations/outputs-on-azure.md

 status: published
 ---

+Polyaxon allows users to connect to one or multiple blobs on Azure Storage to store job outputs and experiment artifacts.

 ## Create an Azure Storage account

 You should create a storage account (e.g. plx-storage) and a blob (e.g. outputs).